 - We’ll spend your gift carefully, so it achieves the greatest possible impact in the communities where we work.
-You can be assured WaterAid Canada will meet the highest standards for charities as designated by Imagine Canada.
+You can be assured WaterAid Canada will meet the highest standards for charities.

 How to include a gift in your Will - your questions answered

 If you already have a Will and would like to make changes, you do not need to make a new will.
 Instead you can add a codicil to your Will with the help of your lawyer or own your own.
 A codicil is a document which allows you to make changes or additions to an existing Will and must be read in conjunction with it.
 The formalities of Wills must be followed for codicils as well, so it is best to discuss a codicil with your lawyer to ensure it is done properly.

 If you decide to leave a gift to WaterAid Canada, it's really straightforward to include this in your Will.
 All you have to do is give your lawyer our full legal name, registered address and charity number and your lawyer will do the rest.

 Legal Name: WaterAid Canada